 - Did the queen refuse to go to Aberfan?

-- How often does the Queen visit Aberfan?
+- How often has the queen visited Aberfan?

 - Did the Queen cry at Aberfan?